array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 Further there is a Tizen emulator, a real Samsung phone and several libraries that needs to be imported to get started.

-Also there are several "Gotchas" along the way that you need to be aware of before doing anything.
+Also there are several "<b>Gotchas</b>" along the way that you need to be aware of before doing anything.

 So here are the steps:
 ####STEP 1